About Upson County

 Sheriff & Law Enforcement

-The Upson County Sheriff's Office is responsible for maintaining law and order in the county, particularly in the unincorporated areas.
-This office is tasked with patrolling these regions, running the Upson County Jail, processing arrests, and maintaining criminal records.
-The Sheriff's Office is also involved in community outreach programs and crime prevention initiatives tailored to the needs of Upson County residents.
+Upson County Sheriff's Office is responsible for maintaining law and order in Upson County, particularly in the unincorporated areas.
+This office is tasked with patrolling these regions, running Upson County Jail, processing arrests, and maintaining criminal records.
 The office works closely with other local and state law enforcement agencies to ensure the safety and security of the community.

 Police Departments

-In addition to the Upson County Sheriff's Office, law enforcement in the county includes the Thomaston Police Department, which serves the city of Thomaston.
+In addition to Upson County Sheriff's Office, law enforcement in Upson County includes the Thomaston Police Department, which serves the city of Thomaston.
 Each agency has its jurisdiction, with the Sheriff's Office covering unincorporated areas and the Thomaston Police Department focusing on city limits.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response across the county.
+These agencies coordinate on major crimes and emergencies, making sure of full coverage and response across Upson County.
 The collaboration between these departments helps maintain public safety and efficient law enforcement operations.

 Law Enforcement & Arrests

-The Upson County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas of the county, headquartered at 400 Simpson Street in Thomaston, Georgia 30286.
-The Sheriff's Office operates the Upson County Jail, which houses pre-trial detainees and sentenced misdemeanor offenders.
-Inmates can be located through the Sheriff's Office by calling (706) 647-7411 or visiting their administrative offices during business hours.
+Upson County Sheriff's Office is the primary law enforcement agency for unincorporated areas of Upson County, headquartered at 400 Simpson Street in Thomaston, Georgia 30286.
+Inmates can be located through the Sheriff's Office by calling or visiting their administrative offices during business hours.
+The jail roster is periodically updated and may be accessible through Upson County's official website or by direct contact with the detention facility.

-• § 50-18-70 et seq.), which mandates that public agencies provide access to public records upon request.
+• Arrest records in Upson County are considered public records under the Georgia Open Records Act (§ 50-18-70 et seq.), which mandates that public agencies provide access to public records upon request.

 • Fees for copies and processing may apply as permitted by Georgia law.